aznamingtool/AzureNamingTool/README.md

   **NOTES**
     - Substitute 8081 for any port not in use on your machine
-    - You will see warnings in the command prompt regarding DataProtection and keys.
+    - You may see warnings in the command prompt regarding DataProtection and keys.
 These indicate that the keys are not persisted and are only local to the container instances.

 - Access the site using the following URL